Summerlin, Nevada: Climate

 Summerlin has a hot desert climate typical of the Mojave Desert in which it lies (Köppen climate classification: BWh).

 Summers tend to be very hot and very dry, with daily highs often exceeding 100 °F; temperatures as high as 118 degrees have been observed.
 The spring and fall seasons are generally sunny, warm, and dry, with daily highs in the 70s and 80s.
 Winters tend to be cool and windy, with daily highs in the 50s; temperatures seldom drop below freezing, and snowfall is rare, but some rain is common (especially in January and February).

 Economy

-Allegiant Air has its corporate headquarters in Summerlin.
+Allegiant Air has their corporate headquarters in Summerlin.

 Hotel and casinos

-The Summerlin area is home to three large resort casinos.
+The Summerlin area is home to three major resort casinos.